inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/getting-started/docker-examples.md

 | JVM Metrics [[InfluxDB]](https://grafana.com/dashboards/9600) [[Prometheus]](https://grafana.com/dashboards/9598) | Shows JVM metrics related to JVM CPU usage, Memory (Heap and Non-Heap) and Garbage Collection. | ![](assets/demo-dashboard-jvm_small.png) |
 | Self Monitoring [[InfluxDB]](https://grafana.com/dashboards/10143) [[Prometheus]](https://grafana.com/dashboards/10140) | Shows the instrumentation state and progress based on [self monitoring metrics](metrics/self-monitoring.md). | ![](assets/demo-dashboard-selfmonitoring_small.png) |

+### Wavefront Demo Scenario
+Wavefront is a SaaS-based monitoring and tracing solution.
+In this demo, we are running a local proxy as a Docker container that is responsible for receiving Zipkin traces and sending them to Wavefront.
+We're also using Telegraf to poll the Prometheus enpoints on the monitoried services and send that data to Wavefront through the proxy.

+- *inspectIT Ocelot agent:* Instruments all the target demo application components.
+- *Telegraf:* Polls the Prometheus metric endpoints on the services.
+- *Wavefront Proxy:* Receives Zipkin traces and metrics (via Telegraf), aggregates, secures and compresses them before sending them to Wavefront.

+A sandbox instance of Wavefront can be obtained here: https://www.wavefront.com/sign-up/

 ## Changing Agent Configurations